 In addition to tours of the facility itself you can also learn about the Fraser River and the surrounding area on a quayside historical tour.
 These take place on Fridays, Saturdays and Sundays at 2:00 pm.
 They cost $5 per person and are around 90 minutes in long.

 These tours take place outside on a walk down the New Westminster boardwalk.
 They are full of information about the river and how this area came to be.
-You must pre-register for a walking tour in order to take part.
+You must pre-register for a walking tour to take part.

 Education at the Fraser River